Spain: Autonomous communities

+Provinces and municipalities

+Autonomous communities are divided into provinces, which served as their territorial building blocks.
+Provinces are divided into municipalities.
+The existence of both the provinces and the municipalities is guaranteed and protected by the constitution, not necessarily by the Statutes of Autonomy themselves.
+Municipalities are granted autonomy to manage their internal affairs.
+Provinces are the territorial divisions designed to carry out the activities of the State.

+The current provincial division structure is based—with minor changes—on the 1833 territorial division by Javier de Burgos.
+The Spanish territory is divided into 50 provinces.
+The communities of Asturias, Cantabria, La Rioja, the Balearic Islands, Madrid, Murcia and Navarre are the only communities that comprise a single province, which is coextensive with the community itself.
+In these cases, the administrative institutions of the province are replaced by the governmental institutions of the community.

 Foreign relations

 After the return of democracy following the death of Franco in 1975, Spain's foreign policy priorities were to break out of the diplomatic isolation of the Franco years and expand diplomatic relations, enter the European Community, and define security relations with the West.

 As a member of NATO since 1982, Spain has established itself as a participant in multilateral international security activities.
 Spain's EU membership represents an important part of its foreign policy.
-Even on many international issues beyond western Europe, Spain prefers to coordinate its efforts with its EU partners through the European political co-operation mechanisms.
+On a wide range of issues, Spain often prefers to coordinate its efforts with its EU partners through the European political cooperation mechanisms.
+In addition to being represented via EU membership, Spain is a permanently invited guest to all G20 summits.

 Spain has maintained its special relations with Hispanic America and the Philippines.
 Its policy emphasises the concept of an Ibero-American community, essentially the renewal of the concept of "Hispanidad" or "Hispanismo", as it is often referred to in English, which has sought to link the Iberian Peninsula with Hispanic America through language, commerce, history and culture.
 It is fundamentally "based on shared values and the recovery of democracy."